How long does it take to charge an electric car?

 • Hybrid cars may use nickel-metal hydride

-You might be familiar with lithium-ion batteries because they’re precisely the same kind used in your phone.
+Lithium-ion batteries because are precisely the same kind used in your phone.
 These batteries are designed to be charged and recharged as and when needed.
-Nickel-metal hydride batteries can also be recharged, but are much heavier, so not ideal for full electric vehicles.
+Nickel-metal hydride batteries can also be recharged, but are much heavier, so not ideal for fully electric vehicles.

 How long do electric car batteries last?

-EV car batteries will usually come with long warranties and have been designed to give you a solid lifespan.
-Plus, when batteries are no longer box-fresh or quite as good as holding their charge, getting a replacement is relatively straightforward.
+EV car batteries have been designed to give you a solid lifespan so usually come with long warranties.
+But when batteries are no longer box-fresh or quite as good as holding their charge, getting a replacement is relatively straightforward.

 ModelWarranty